randa-mu/randomness-solidity/README.md

 ### Contributing

 Contributions are welcome!
 If you find a bug, have a feature request, or want to improve the code, feel free to open an issue or submit a pull request.

-### Acknowledgments

-Special thanks to the Filecoin Foundation for supporting the development of this library.